weaveworks/weave-gitops-enterprise/docs/cicd.md

 # Weave Gitops Enterprise CI/CD

+This document aims to characterise the cicd pipeline for change until it reaches production.
+In our context, given that we are not SaaS company, our definition of production environment is until the change gets released as part of a [Weave Gitops release](https://github.com/weaveworks/weave-gitops-enterprise/releases)
-Weave Gitops CICD systems is based on, as expected, Flux for deployment and Github Actions as CI.
+As expected, Flux for deployment and Github Actions as CI.

-The journey of a weaveworks engineer development is the following:
+The journey of a Weaveworks engineer development is the following:

 1. A developer works in a feature in a feature branch until ready to review
 2. Raises a Pull Request that triggers the [PR github action workflow](../.github/workflows/test.yaml) that: